bpholden/UCSC-ipython-demo/README.md

-# IPython in depth tutorial
+# UCSC astronomy IPython demo

 In its current form, this tutorial is meant to be executed with IPython 2.0 or newer.
 You can find installation instructions for IPython [here](http://ipython.org/install.html).